ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 ### Installing PyTorch and ML Agents

-_Note 1._ If you are using a command prompt or PowerShell you may need to run with administrator permissons.
+_Note 1._ If you are using a command prompt or PowerShell you may need to run with administrator permissions.

 _Note 2._ In Windows you may need to enable [LongPath support](https://pip.pypa.io/warnings/enable-long-paths).